My name is Debbie and although the title suggests there is more than one of us making your precious keepsakes, it is for the time being just myself.

 Breast milk; this for breast milk artists is a technique we have all learned and perfected and we all have our own methods I am sure.

 1... when I receive your milk it is chemically preserved and turned into a moldable paste.
-(I do not use resin to preserve your milk, as that practice is not preserving it properly) and can cause yellowing of your jewellery.
+I do not use resin, wax or clay to preserve your milk, (you need a proper preservative to keep bacteria and mould from forming, resin, colour etc is added after milk is preserved) as that practice is not preserving it properly) and can cause yellowing of your jewellery.
+The jewellery we first created a few years ago has not changed in colour.

 4...
-It is then transferred into a mold or a base, I go ahead and mix resin (the resin I use has UV filters, so it's the best of the best) on the market.
-I do tend to wear my goggles and respirator when using as in the preservation process, as resin can be quite a toxic especially if you use it a lot and have developed allergies to uncured resin... (please note resin once cured is totally allergy free. it is just in the curing stages before it has solidified) ...once resin is mixed I then add your colour choice and mix some more ... the bubbles are then removed as much as possible, the resin is poured over your breast milk to encapsulate it forever.
-It's left to cure for 5 days in a glass cabinet (so I can see how it is coming along), It is touch dry after a day, but to give it a full cure is best. again with your order number and name.
+It is then transferred into a mould or a base, I go ahead and mix resin (the resin I use has UV filters, so it's the best of the best) on the market.
+I do tend to wear my goggles and respirator when using as in the preservation process, and the resin casting process as it can be quite a toxic especially if you use it a lot and have developed allergies to uncured resin... (please note resin once cured is totally allergy free. it is just in the curing stages before it has solidified) ...once resin is mixed I then add your colour choice and mix some more ... the bubbles are then removed as much as possible, the resin is poured over your breast milk to encapsulate it forever.
+It's left to cure for a further 4-5 days in a glass cabinet (so I can see how it is coming along), It is touch dry after a day, but to give it a full cure is best. again with your order number and name.

-5.. when properly cured it is then demolding if it's in a mold, sanded and buffed.
+5.. when properly cured it is then demolding if it's in a mould, sanded and buffed.

 6..After buffing it then has the correct fixtures added, be it a bail, wire wrapping or beaded into a bracelet.